Irini Karayannopoulou

 solo exhibitions

-Irini Karayannopoulou is a visual artist and filmmaker who graduated from the Saint Etienne School of Fine Art and Design.
-Recent exhibitions of her work include Salon de Normandy, Rare Books Paris, Paint, also known as blood, Museum of Modern Art, Warsaw, The woman who gave birth to herself, Aetopoulos, Athens, The Overview Effect, MOMus Museums, Thessaloniki, Playing Ground, Automatic Transmission, Athens and Screen Compositions, Experimental Intermedia Foundation, New York.
+Irini Karayannopoulou (Thessaloniki, 1973) is a visual artist and filmmaker who graduated from the Saint Etienne School of Fine Art and Design.
+Recent exhibitions of her work include movie Avaton featured in Thessaloniki's International Film Festival, Salon de Normandy, Rare Books Paris, Paint, also known as blood, Museum of Modern Art, Warsaw, The Overview Effect, MOMus Museums, Thessaloniki, Playing Ground, Automatic Transmission, Athens and Screen Compositions, Experimental Intermedia Foundation, New York.
 Irini Karayannopoulou is a founding member of Twin Automat Films, her artist books are edited by Cube Art Editions and she currently lives in Athens, Greece.
+She was chosen as the only painter from Greece to participate in the Phaidon’s Press catalogue “Vitamin C”, which includes the artworks of over 100 global artists working with collage, as chosen by a team of art experts – an indispensable who's who of the most exciting and innovative names working in the medium.